Visan1/portfolio/README.md

 ## **Data Analytics Projects**
-### Navigating the COVID-19 Crisis in Alberta: Data Insights to Optimize Healthcare Resource Allocation (Excel, Power BI)
+### Navigating the COVID-19 Crisis in Alberta: Data Insights to Optimize Healthcare Resources Allocation (Excel, Power BI)
 #### Question to Answer: What are the differences in the reported cases of COVID-19 for Edmonton, Calgary and other major zones in Alberta and how can health care resources be distributed to more effectively tackle the situation of COVID-19 in each zone based on this analysis?

 ### Key Insights: